Open-MBEE/flexo-mms-deployment/docker-compose/README.md

 `curl -u user01 -X GET http://localhost:8082/login`

-You can now use the token returned as a bearer token for all subsequent mms5-layer1 api calls to http://localhost:8080, for api documentation, see https://www.openmbee.org/mms5-layer1-openapi/
+You can now use the token returned as a bearer token for all subsequent flexo-mms-layer1 api calls to http://localhost:8080, for api documentation, see https://www.openmbee.org/flexo-mms-layer1-openapi/

 An example Postman collection is available in this directory that demonstrates basic api usage.
 Download the Postman app from https://www.postman.com/ and import the collection file to use.

 ## Connecting Jupyter Notebook Quick Start

-    docker run -p 8888:8888 --network=mms5-test-network jupyter/scipy-notebook:latest
+    docker run -p 8888:8888 --network=flexo-mms-test-network jupyter/scipy-notebook:latest

 Example of using python `requests` lib to call the login url (note the host should be the host defined in the docker-compose file)